Kopernicus/Kopernicus/README.md

 New in this latest version (release-35)

 1.)
 Release bundling has changed.
 There are now two releases, the legacy release series 1.8.1 that supports all 1.8.x releases and the modern release series whose version number stays in sync with the latest KSP.
-It supports all releases post 1.9.0, including 1.9.0, with the same dll.
+The modern series supports all releases post 1.9.0, including 1.9.0, with the same dll.
 Like magic.
 Please download the right version.

 2.)
-Disabled multistar EC math calculation by default, as some modded inflight vessels may not behave well with it (limited testing).
-To enable it, please back up your save, and download the .cfg included with this release, and place it in GameData/Kopernicus/Config.
+Disabled new multistar EC math calculation by default, as some modded inflight vessels may not behave well with it (limited testing honestly).
+To enable it, please back up your save, and download the MultiStarSolarPanels.cfg linked with this release, and place it in GameData/Kopernicus/Config.
+It may work fine, we really need additional data.

 3.)
 Added a new parameter to Kopernicus_Config.cfg called SolarRefreshRate, which controls the amount of time in seconds between calculations of the multistar solar EC math (when enabled, see above).
 Raise it if you suffer performance issues from the multistar math.
+Must be an integer, and the default of 1 second is slower than stock but should be fine for most all instances and strike a balance between performance and speed.

 4.)
 A bug in which freshly generated config files were not loaded has been fixed.